 Not only is the Palace of Versailles one of the wonders of France, it also received global recognition when it was named a UNESCO World Heritage site in 1979.

-This year is a particularly pertinent year for the Palace of Versailles.
-It has been 100 years since the leaders of Germany and the Allies powers signed the Treaty of Versailles, which officially ended the First World War.
+It's particularly significant because in 1918, the leaders of Germany and the Allies powers signed the Treaty of Versailles there, which officially ended the First World War.

 Today, it is one of the greatest wonders of France, if not the world.
 Before being converted into a palace under the instruction of King Louis XIII in the 17th century, it served as his hunting lodge.
 It was later home to successive Kings, Louis XIV, XV and XVI until the French Revolution in 1789.

 A picture of the excess and extravagance enjoyed by French royalty at that time, the pièce de résistance is the Hall of Mirrors, the most famous and stunning room in the palace.
 Formerly an open terrace connecting the King and the Queen's apartments, work to turn it into a gallery was completed in 1684.
 The hall contains 357 floor-to-ceiling mirrors (a very rare and expensive luxury at that time), is 240 feet long, 34 feet wide and 40-foot in height.